vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/00_shrIguruparaMparAsAraH.md

 [^9]: Kaṭha śruti : This wisdom concerning the soul cannot be obtained by the mere exercise of reason.
 Only when it is imparted by another (the guru), does it lead to the knowledge which is the means of attaining mokṣa .Kaṭha Upaniṣad 1.II.9

-[^10]: Jābāla says in the śruti : "It is only the Vidya or wisdom learnt from an ācārya that gives proficiency Chandogya Upaniṣad: IV-9-3
+[^10]: Jābāla says in the śruti : "It is only the Vidya or wisdom learnt from an ācārya that gives proficiency" Chandogya Upaniṣad: IV-9-3

 <details open><summary>विश्वास-प्रस्तुतिः (त॰प॰)</summary>